PhilKers/BreadCrumbControl/README.md

 For the sample application I use the control "ColorPickerView", created by Ethan Strider on 11/28/14.
 This control allowed me to easily change the colors in the sample application.

-The BreadCrumb and the sample application have been created by Philippe Kersalé
+The BreadCrumb and the sample application have been created by Philippe Kersalé.

+Root button icon is from the MIT-licensed [ionicons](http://ionicons.com).

+# License

+BSD